 Plywood panels are factory-cut boards convenient for do-it-yourself (DIY) projects.
 This plywood panel can be made from different types of wood and ply.

-This has been sanded on both the top and bottom plies during its manufacturing process.
-This type of plywood is perfect for projects that require a smooth and finished appearance, such as paneling, shelving, and furniture cabinetry.
+Having been sanded on both its top and bottom plies during production, this type of plywood is tailored for projects demanding a polished look.
+It’s an ideal choice for paneling, shelving, and furniture cabinetry.

 Structural Plywood/Plywood Sheathing